uwemneku/carry1st/README.md

 - [#50104](https://github.com/vercel/next.js/discussions/50104)

 A temporary fix is to open the product details page immediately after uploading a new product, this generates the metadata and ensures the first user to view that page does not experience this issue

+## Optimization

+- Components like [CartItemCard]("src/components/cards/CartItemCard/index.tsx") and [ProductCard]("src/components/cards/ProductCard.tsx") are memorized to reduce rerender
+- Where applicable callback functions are wrapped in useCallback to prevent the rerender of components that use them as prop.

 ## Dependencies